Man City sorry as Hillsborough silence interrupted

 Manchester City have apologised after chanting from some fans disturbed a minute's silence marking the 33rd anniversary of the Hillsborough disaster.

-The silence, before Saturday's FA Cup semi-final against Liverpool at Wembley, had to be cut short by referee Michael Oliver.
+The silence, before Saturday's FA Cup semi-final 3-2 defeat by Liverpool at Wembley, had to be cut short by referee Michael Oliver.

 "Manchester City are extremely disappointed with the actions of some City supporters during the minute's silence before today's game," a club spokesperson said.